viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 That's it for this post.
 In part 2 we're going to implement backend with Serverless and part 3 we'll implement authentication with Amazon Cognito:

 ### Related Posts
-- <a href="../posts/hands-on-aws-agw-terraform-sls-framwork-part-2">AWS API Gateway + Terraform + Serverles Framework - Part 2</a>
+- <a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-2">AWS API Gateway + Terraform + Serverless Framework - Part 2</a>
-- <a href="../posts/hands-on-aws-agw-terraform-sls-framwork-part-3">AWS API Gateway + Terraform + Serverles Framework - Part 3</a>
+- <a href="../posts/hands-on-aws-agw-terraform-sls-framework-part-3">AWS API Gateway + Terraform + Serverless Framework - Part 3</a>